finziif/languagge-service-sample/README.md

-# 3cad README
+# README

-This is the README for the extension "3cad".
+This is the README for the extension.
 This is a beta version.

 > [!NOTE]
 > To quickly create a new grammar extension, I use VS Code's Yeoman templates.
 To install it use `npm install yo generator-code` and to run it use `yo code`